USF-Team/USFBOT/README.md

 `/meme` Generates a random meme

+`/modnick` Allows you to moderate an user nickname with template "Moderated Name XXXXXX" X = number | Required Permission: **ManageNicknames**

 `/ping` Get the ping of the bot

 `/poll` creates a poll in the server, max 5 options | Required Permission: **Administrator**